christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br/>

 This plot shows the effect of patching attention head outputs at each layer and head.
-The color shows how much patching that specific head shifts the model's prediction from "box" to "basket."
+The color shows how much patching that specific head shifts the model's prediction from `box` to `basket`.

 The biggest takeaway?
 The last few layers, especially layers 21 through 25, matter the most.
-Specifically, layer 25 drives a huge shift towards the correct prediction (basket).
+Specifically, layer 25 drives a huge shift towards the correct prediction (`basket`).
 This fits the pattern we’d expect—later layers are where the model locks in its final decision.
 Small tweaks to attention outputs here can dramatically change the model’s output, whereas earlier layers are more about building up representations.

 What’s really interesting is that the important heads in layer 25 weren’t necessarily important in earlier layers.
 This suggests that the role of each head evolves over time—it’s not just a linear transformation from layer to layer.
 Instead, heads are integrating new information from other heads and the residual stream in complex ways.